-- 5. To discuss with the Company's management, internal audit and independent accountants the Company's significant accounting and financial reporting controls, any major issues as to the adequacy of the Company's internal control over financial reporting, the Company's disclosure controls and procedures, and any special audit steps adopted in light of material control deficiencies.
+- 5. To review periodically, but in no event less frequently than quarterly, management's conclusions about the effectiveness of such disclosure controls and procedures, including any material non-compliance with them, and to discuss with the Company's management, the general counsel, internal audit and independent accountants the Company's significant accounting and financial reporting controls, any major issues as to the adequacy of the Company's internal control over financial reporting, the Company's disclosure controls and procedures, and any special audit steps adopted in light of material control deficiencies.
 Obtain annually in writing from the independent accountants their letter as to the adequacy of such controls. - 6.
 To meet with management, internal audit and the independent accountants to discuss any relevant significant recommendations that the independent accountants may have. - 7.
 To discuss with management the Company's policies with respect to earnings press releases and all financial information, such as earnings guidance, provided to analysts and rating agencies, including the types of information to be disclosed and the types of presentations to be made and paying particular attention to the use of "pro forma" or "adjusted" non-GAAP information.
-The

-Committee or its Chair may review any of the Company's earnings press releases on a quarterly basis or as the Committee or the Chair deems appropriate.

-- 8. To discuss with management and internal audit the Company's major financial risk exposures and the steps that have been taken to monitor and control such exposures, including the Company's risk assessment and risk management policies. - 9.
+The Committee or its Chair may review any of the Company's earnings press releases on a quarterly basis or as the Committee or the Chair deems appropriate. - 8.
+To discuss with management and internal audit the Company's major financial risk exposures and the steps that have been taken to monitor and control such exposures, including the Company's risk assessment and risk management policies. - 9.
 To review with the Company's general counsel legal matters that may have a material impact on the financial statements. - 10.
 To periodically review internal audit's charter, staffing, budget, annual audit plan, significant modifications to the annual plan, coordination with independent accountants and organizational reporting lines.
 The Committee should discuss the responsibilities, budget and staffing of internal audit with the independent accountants.
 The Committee should also receive regular reports of major findings by internal audit and how management is addressing the conditions reported. - 11.
-To provide input to the annual evaluation of the performance of the senior internal audit executive and to approve the appointment and replacement of the senior internal audit executive. - 12.
-To report regularly to the Board regarding: - (a) any issues arising with respect to the quality or integrity of the Company's financial statements; - (b) compliance with legal or regulatory requirements applicable to the Company's financial reporting; and - (c) performance and independence of Company's independent auditors and the performance of the internal audit function.
+To provide input to the annual evaluation of the performance of the senior internal audit executive and to approve the appointment and replacement of the senior internal audit executive.

-13. To establish procedures for:

-- (a) the receipt, retention, and treatment of complaints received regarding accounting, internal accounting controls or auditing matters, and - (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.
+- 12. To report regularly to the Board regarding: - (a) any issues arising with respect to the quality or integrity of the Company's financial statements; - (b) compliance with legal or regulatory requirements applicable to the Company's financial reporting; and - (c) performance and independence of Company's independent auditors and the performance of the internal audit function. - 13.
+To establish procedures for: - (a) the receipt, retention, and treatment of complaints received regarding accounting, internal accounting controls or auditing matters, and - (b) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters (the "Whistleblower Policy").
+The Committee shall review any concerns, and shall receive reports regarding the investigation of such concerns, as described in the Whistleblower Policy.